ieiei/ianvei/rust-for-rustaceans/3 DESIGNING INTERFACES.md

 Second, include end-to-end usage examples for your code on a crate and module level.
 These are more important than examples for specific types or methods, since they give the user a feel for how everything fits together.
 With a decent high-level understanding of the interface’s struc- ture, the developer may soon realize what particular methods and types do and where they should be used.
 End-to-end examples also give the user a starting point for customizing their usage, and they can, and often will, copy-paste the example and then modify it to suit their needs.
 This kind of “learning by doing” tends to work better than having them try to piece something together from the components.

-*Very method-specific examples that show that, yes, the* *len* *method indeed returns the length are unlikely to tell the user anything new about your code.*
+**N O T E** *Very method-specific examples that show that, yes, the* *len* *method indeed returns the length are unlikely to tell the user anything new about your code.*

 Third, organize your documentation.
 Having all your types, traits, and functions in a single top-level module makes it difficult for the user to get a sense of where to start.
 Take advantage of modules to group together semantically related items.
 Then, use intra-documentation links to interlink items.
 If the documentation on type A talks about trait B, then it should link to that trait right there.
 If you make it easy for the user to explore your interface, they are less likely to miss important connections or dependen- cies.
 Also consider marking parts of your interface that are not intended to be public but are needed for legacy reasons with #[doc(hidden)], so that they do not clutter up your documentation.